Corporate Transparency Act

 The Corporate Transparency Act (CTA) requires certain entities (known as "Reporting Companies") to report Beneficial Ownership Information (BOI) to FinCEN, including details about individuals with significant control or ownership (25% or more) of the entity.

-This affects most corporations, LLCs, and partnerships formed or registered to do business in the US.
+This affects most corporations, Limited Liability Companies (LLCs), and partnerships formed or registered to do business in the US.
 The CTA has 23 exemptions that may exempt an entity from having to file a BOI report.
 It’s important to carefully review each exemption for its technical qualifying requirements.

-The exemptions most applicable to investment advisors are the following:
+The CTA exemptions most applicable to investment advisors are the following:

 2. Pooled investment vehicles: most domestic 3(c)(1) and 3(c)(7) funds qualify, but not those investing in mortgage debt obligations (3(c)(5)(c)).